cmoz/YouTube/README.md

 Found a bug?
 Built a variation you're proud of?
 Open an issue or drop a comment on the video — I read them all.
 If a project won't compile, include your board, IDE/PlatformIO version, and the error message so I can help quickly.

+Questions about a build?
+Ask in [Discussions](https://github.com/cmoz/YouTube/discussions) and include your board, IDE, and error message.

 ## 📜 License

 Code is released under the MIT License — use it, remix it, wear it.
 If you build something with it, tag me.
 I genuinely love seeing what people make.